geekspeed/php-airlines/README.md

 php-airlines
 ============

+Current Status: This project is complete and no further devlopment will be made.

 A simple imitation of a site you can purchase, sell and view flight tickets etc. This was a school project learn best practices for interacting with a database.

 Getting Started